top of page

 How can we help those with it?

-By doing this, people can build confidence and develop social skills at their own pace, which helps reduce anxiety over time.
-In the end, Avoidant Personality Disorder is a serious mental health issue that needs understanding, patience, and support from those around them.
-By creating a supportive environment, encouraging professional help, and fostering social connections, we can help those with AVPD work through their challenges and live fulfilling lives.
-It's important to remember that recovery takes time, and every small step towards social engagement is a win that deserves to be celebrated.
+AVPD is a serious mental health issue that needs understanding and support.
+By creating a supportive vibe, encouraging professional help, and helping make social connections, we can help people with AVPD tackle challenges and live fulfilling lives.
+Recovery takes time, and every step towards being more socially engaged is a big win.

 Dependent Personality Disorder